nicolaei/master/docs/thesis/source/03_method.md

 ### Methodic problems

+During the implementation process a few issues were discovered.
+In the following sections I will be outlining some of these problems and how they could have been mitigated.

+#### The Raspberry Pi's lack of a hardware clock

 During the implementation, it turned out that the Raspberry Pi does not have a hardware clock.
 This paired with the fact that the Raspberry Pis did not have an uplink towards the internet ment that the clocks on the devices were really